orra-dev/agent-fragile-to-prod-guide-with-cf-agents/stage3-grounding/README.md

 Again, we'll be using the [CLI](https://github.com/orra-dev/orra/blob/main/docs/cli.md)'s `orra verify` command to understand how the Plan Engine is coordinating our components to complete system actions.

 The assumption here is that there's a chat UI interface that forwards requests to the Plan Engine.

+We use the **Marketplace Data Service** (a Durable Object) to store and manage products, users, and orders data.
+This approach is Cloudflare-compatible, replacing the previous lowdb/data.json approach.
+The Durable Object provides persistence and state management for our application data.

 1. **Apply the grounding**